 Disagreements about child custody can also add a layer of complexity and emotional difficulty to a divorce.
 The most important consideration when determining child custody for California courts is what is in the best interest of the children.
 The factors that a court assesses when evaluating the best interests of the children of a divorcing couple may include their age and health, which parent has been the primary parent in their lives, how much time each parent spends with the children, the distance between the parents, and their ability to care for the children’s needs.

 California courts will try to make sure that the children’s lives are not overly disrupted by the divorce, often by keeping conditions in place that closely resemble what the conditions were before their parents parted ways.
-In general, assuming it is not against a child's best interests, a child who is 14 years old or older is permitted to make his or her wishes as to custody and visitation known to the court, although other factors will be relevant to the ultimate custody decision.Legal Guidance When Seeking a Divorce in San Mateo County
+In general, assuming it is not against a child's best interests, a child who is 14 years old or older is permitted to make his or her wishes as to custody and visitation known to the court, although other factors will be relevant to the ultimate custody decision.Consult a Family Law Attorney in San Francisco or Beyond

 Family law proceedings in the Bay Area can be challenging on many levels.
 However, the compassionate divorce attorneys at Lerner Poole can offer knowledge, dedication, and extensive experience to residents of San Mateo County and the surrounding areas.
 We will take the time to address your financial and emotional concerns about all aspects of the proceedings.
 You can contact us at 415-391-6000 or via our online form to schedule an initial consultation to discuss the details of your situation.
-Our San Francisco family law attorneys represent clients in a number of local communities, including Burlingame, Redwood City, and Menlo Park.
+Our San Francisco family law lawyers represent clients in a number of local communities, including Burlingame, Redwood City, and Menlo Park.